 Hohe Tauern Wilderness

-The 6,728 ha Hohe Tauern Wilderness is located in the south-western part of National Park Hohe Tauern, Salzburg.
-The Hohe Tauern Wilderness is a landscape as it used to be all over the Alps after the last ice age, about 12,000 years ago.
+The 6 728 ha Hohe Tauern Wilderness is located in the south-western part of National Park Hohe Tauern, Austria.
+The Hohe Tauern Wilderness is a landscape which used to be all over the Alps after the last ice age, about 12 000 years ago.
 It is a large contiguous piece of Wilderness and it includes several important habitats types, such as abandoned alpine pastures, bare rocks, glaciers and freshly exposed land after glacier retreat.

 European Wilderness Quality Standard Audit System

-The Hohe Tauern Wilderness was audited in 2015 and 8,456 ha met the Gold Wilderness Quality Standard of which now 6,700 was certified in 2017.
+The Hohe Tauern Wilderness was audited in 2015 and 8 456 ha met the Gold Wilderness Quality Standard of which 6 728 ha were certified in 2017.
 A European Wilderness Quality Standard Renewal-Audit is scheduled for 2025.

 - Protected area: Hohe Tauern National Park, Salzburg